 If you plan on doing tours and treks around Huaraz, most days, you will leave before restaurants open.
 If this is the case, tours often stop on the way to grab breakfast, but you can also pick up some quick eats the day before.
 We grabbed some bananas from street vendors and some bread from the Panadería Salazar on the main street south of the Plaza de Armas.

 Parque Periodista is a small courtyard that has a bar and restaurant known for its craft beer, a pizza place, local food options, and more.
 For a relaxed atmosphere, good drinks, tasty food, and great WiFi, head to Café Andino.
-It is a little more on the pricy end, but the atmosphere is worth it.
+It is a little more on the pricy end, but the atmosphere is great.

 Tours in Huaraz, Peru